open-telemetry/opentelemetry-demo/.github/PULL_REQUEST_TEMPLATE.md

 ## Merge Requirements

-For new features contributions please make sure you have completed the following essential items:
+For new features contributions, please make sure you have completed the following essential items:

 * [ ] `CHANGELOG.md` updated to document new feature additions